scrapy/scrapy/docs/topics/commands.rst

 Edit the given spider using the editor defined in the :setting:`EDITOR` setting.

-This command is provided only as a convenient shortcut for the most common case, the developer is of course free to choose any tool or IDE to write and debug his spiders.
+This command is provided only as a convenience shortcut for the most common case, the developer is of course free to choose any tool or IDE to write and debug his spiders.